fabd/kanji-koohii/apps/koohii/modules/about/templates/learnmore.md

 ### Variance

 There is also an amount of **variance**, which adds a little "fuzziness" to the interval by moving the date a little bit backward or forward.
 This helps spread due cards over time, so that they don't come in big batches on the same date.

-For example, a card scheduled in 24 days with a variance factor of `0.15` (default) can be scheduled anywhere from 22 to 30 days.
+The variance factor is currently `0.15` of the interval, and there is a limit of `30` days.
+For example, a card scheduled in 26 days with a variance of 4 days will be scheduled anywhere from 22 to 30 days.

 ## Reviewing {#help-reviewing}